Working at Svix

 What are some recent examples of interesting development challenges solved by internal teams as part of building the product?

-DynamoDB is having issues, we can fall back to our backup database, for example.
+Within the region, we have multiple availability zones and a lot of redundancy cross service.
+We use DynamoDB and Postgres, and we have fallbacks in place.
+If DynamoDB is having issues, we can fall back to our backup database, for example.

 How does on-call work?

-system has been voluntary so far - people just say if they’re up for it, and
+Because we're geographically distributed, it's actually less painful than it can be.
+During the week someone is always up, so it's distributed like that.
+The system has been voluntary so far - people just say if they're up for it, and when they are available.

 Hiring process at Svix